 1. Don’t Use Plastic

 Oil and bacteria will build up in the scratches in the bowl and may cause acne.
-This will look like black dots on their chin.
+It will look like black dots on their chin.
 Choose a bowl made of stainless steel or ceramic.

 2. Consider the Bowl’s Depth